 - ✓ The 2014 Silver Ribbon Award, Friends of the Chicago River - ✓ The 2015 Active Design Excellence Award, Honorable Mention: This was the only submission from Chicago to be recognized this year.
-Fellow award recipients span the globe. - ✓ The 2015 Emerald Award from the Illinois Chapter of the U.S. Green Building Council, Mission category. - ✓ The 2015 New Champions Award from the National Physical Activity Plan Alliance (NPAPA). - ✓ The 2015 Sustainability Award from the Illinois Association for Floodplain and Stormwater Management (IAFSM), which recognizes excellence in stormwater management across the state of Illinois. - ✓ Top 100 Finalist for the 2015 Chicago Innovation Awards. - ✓ Best of Green Schools 2016 Collaborator, Green Schools National Network. - ✓ First Place Large Population Green Infrastructure, 2016, National Association of Flood and Stormwater Management Agencies (NAFSMA). - ✓ The 2016 Special Achievement Award to Primera Engineers, Ltd. for Morrill Elementary - American Council of Engineering Companies (ACEC) of Illinois.
+Fellow award recipients span the globe. - The 2015 Emerald Award from the Illinois Chapter of the U.S. Green Building Council, Mission category. - The 2015 New Champions Award from the National Physical Activity Plan Alliance (NPAPA). - The 2015 Sustainability Award from the Illinois Association for Floodplain and Stormwater Management (IAFSM), which recognizes excellence in stormwater management across the state of Illinois. - Top 100 Finalist for the 2015 Chicago Innovation Awards. - Best of Green Schools 2016 Collaborator, Green Schools National Network. - First Place Large Population Green Infrastructure, 2016, National Association of Flood and Stormwater Management Agencies (NAFSMA). - The 2016 Special Achievement Award to Primera Engineers, Ltd. for Morrill Elementary - American Council of Engineering Companies (ACEC) of Illinois. - ✓ The 2017 MWRD Sustainable Landscaping Award. - ✓ The 2017 Stormwater Solutions Magazine Top Project.
+(See press release on enclosed CD)

 The District is proud to be a part of the Space to Grow program as it successfully brings communities together, enhances the educational experience for children throughout Chicago, connects people to nature and encourages physical activity while reducing the risk of flooding and water pollution.
-This program is highlighted in the report, Green Schoolyards: A Growing Movement Supporting Health, Education and Connection with Nature (See enclosed CD).